 1. Look back … and then pay it forward

-Over the years that you spent working up to your current leadership position, you reported to any number of managers.
-Chances are you remember one or two of them specifically because their staff management tactics told you without any doubt they were grateful for you and your work.
+Over the years you spent working up to your current leadership position, you no doubt reported to several different managers.
+Chances are you remember one or two of them specifically because their staff management tactics told you without any doubt that they were grateful for you and your work.

-Maybe those managers spent an extra few minutes talking with you every week, or always took time to listen to your concerns?
-Perhaps they always made the point to thank you in person rather than by email?
-Maybe they threw you a party when you got engaged or celebrated a milestone birthday?
+Maybe those managers spent an extra few minutes talking with you every week, or always took the time to listen to your concerns?
+Perhaps they always made the point to thank you by picking up the phone instead of sending an email?
+Maybe they organized a party when you celebrated a milestone birthday?

 Whatever it was, you remember them for it.
 Think about the things that your favorite managers from the past did to recognize you and make you feel great.
 Then, start (or continue) doing those same things for your employees.

 2. Think inside — and outside — the wallet